 Short Description: I explored the Sanctuary of the Great Gods in ancient Paleopolis.
 I drove up to Alonia and Lakoma and then went to Profitis Ilias and Xiropotamos.
 In the afternoon, I went to Pahia Ammos Beach.

 From Alonia, I drove down toward the sea and went almost parallel with the coastline until I reached Lakoma village.
-A woman dressed in black waved at me, four old Greeks enjoyed the shade of a taverna and watched whoever passed by, and a peddler drove his car through the village to sell fruit and vegetables.
-The village had steep streets, traditional whitewashed houses built of stone, and gardens with lush greenery that created shade.
+A woman dressed in black waved at me.
+Four old Greeks enjoyed the shade of a taverna and watched whoever passed by.
+A peddler drove his car through the village to sell fruits and vegetables.
+The village featured steep streets, traditional whitewashed houses built of stone, and gardens with lush greenery creating shade.

 From Lakoma, I headed toward the mountain village of Profitis Ilias, where houses were scattered among vines and olive orchards.
 The small central square was animated by a few tavernas overlooking the panoramic view of the sea.
 At Taverna Paradeisos, I ordered young goat liver (called kokoretsi), and the owner offered me semolina pudding with honey and orange peel jelly on the house.
 When I left, I drove downhill along some roads at random toward the sea.
 I had a hard time crossing the labyrinth of off-roads but eventually, I reached the main road of the island.

 I returned to the main road and headed toward Pahia Ammos Beach.
 Small tavernas sold fresh fish along the road.
-The only sign I could see was some big letters written directly on the road: “Ammos … km.”
+The only sign I could see on the way to the beach was some big letters written directly on the road: “Ammos … km.”
 Pahia Ammos Beach was literally at the end of a road.
 Only off-roads full of sharp stones continued farther toward another beach hidden among rocks or a chapel perched up in the mountains.
 Pahia Ammos had a taverna and a bar overlooking the beach, lots of sun loungers, strong winds, and pebbles.

-In the evening, I returned at the campground in Varades and parked the car close to the beach.
-Nearby, there was a horse that grazed in a meadow.
+In the evening, I returned to the campground in Varades and parked the car close to the beach.
+Nearby, there was a horse grazing in a meadow.
 I pet it and fed it with bread until it ran away.

 The third day on Samothraki Island